Toraja/toybox/linux/ssh.md

 #### ssh login user
 Add a user and group for the user.
-User added by `adduser --disabled-password` will be locked so you need to unlock is
+User added by `adduser --disabled-password` will be locked so you need to unlock it
 by running `password -u ${user}`.
 Or, add a user with `useradd` command with option `-p '*'`.
 In this way, the user will not be locked.